 Syos tenor saxophone mouthpieces were created with Syos artists: a lot of famous saxophone players made a Syos custom mouthpiece for their tenor, based on the expertise of Syos'finest acousticians.
-You can buy the exact same models as those musicians.
-Syos signature tenor mouthpieces are crafted on high precision machines at 1/100th millimeter.
-All the signature models are available in the color and tip opening of your choice.
+You can buy the exact same models as those musicians in the color and the tip opening of your choice.

 Which reed to use for tenor saxophone mouthpieces?

-Reeds are fixed on the mouthpiece table (the flat part in the back of the tenor mouthpiece).
-They vibrate to create the saxophone sound inside the mouthpiece when the musician blow in the instrument.
-The saxophone tenor reed is called "simple" because it’s fixed on the mouthpiece and have only one mobile element, contrary to double reeds of oboe and bassoon for example.
+The reed is fixed to the mouthpiece table.
+It vibrates creating the sound within the mouthpiece when the musician blows into the instrument.
+The tenor saxophone reed is termed "single" because it has only one moving element, compared with double reeds of the oboe and bassoon for example.
 The choice of a reed is made according to various parameters.
-The material of a saxophone tenor reed can either natural organic cane, or synthetic polymer.
-There are several reed parts: the heel, the spine, the side, the heart and the tip.
-The heart is the most sensible part and also the one that influences the most the vibration quality.
+It is made of either natural organic cane or synthetic polymer.
+The parts of the reed are: the heel, the spine, the side, the heart and the tip.
+The heart is the most sensitive part and also the one that most influences the vibration quality.
 Thick sides increase the hardness of the reed while fixing the reed on the table with more efficiency.
-The reed tip follow the line of the mouthpiece tip in a way that when the reed vibrate it closes the entrance of air into the mouthpiece.
-The shape, the thickness, the height and the width of these parameters have an impact on the sound.
+The reed tip replicatesthe line of the mouthpiece tip so that when the reed vibrates it closes the air intake into the mouthpiece.
+Shape, thickness, height and the width all have an impact on the sound.

 Saxophone reeds can be classified according to two main criterion: the reed hardness and the reed strength.
 For a tenor saxophone reed, a strength of 1,5, 2 or 2,5 is adapted for beginners.
 These reeds are more flexible and easier to apprehend.
 Reed strengths of 4 and 5 are more suitable for good amateurs and professional players.
 The shape of the mouthpiece, its tip opening, facing curve and baffle interacts with the reed choice.
 With a reed of strength 5, the sound volume is more impressive.
 It’s interesting to try different reed models before choosing a definitive category.